varunneal/varunneal.github.io/content/Essays/Muon in Modded NanoGPT.md

 ```
 **Algorithm 2: Cautious weight decay (difference from decoupled weight decay highlighted).**

-This technique proved highly effective in Modded NanoGPT when paired with a schedule that decreases weight decay to $0$ by the end of training.
+Intuitively, CWD avoids shrinking weights that are already being moved toward zero by the gradient, so you avoid over-regularizing parameters that are actively decaying.
+This technique proved effective in Modded NanoGPT when paired with a schedule that decreases weight decay to $0$ by the end of training, improving the record by $\approx 1.25\%$.

 [^chen25]: [Chen et al 2025](https://arxiv.org/abs/2510.12402) *Cautious Weight Decay*
 ## (5) Distributed and efficient computation
 The implementation of Muon has been optimized in order to distribute the implementation over 8 devices.
 First, there are several tricks used to speed up orthogonalization over the basic Newton-Schulz algorithm:
 * Parameters of the same shape are stacked together so that orthogonalization is vectorized.
 * Additionally, the attention weights `qkvo` are concatenated so that they are the same shape as MLPs.
 This allows attention and MLP weights to be stacked.
 * The Newton-Schulz iteration involves the manipulation of symmetric matrices.
-Using this fact can cut down the number of computations in half in some cases.
+Using this fact can cut down the number of computations in half for parts of the iteration.
 Custom triton kernels have been written for these steps. [^byron]

 Second, there are a few tricks to distribute the Muon step over all the GPUs:
 * Each GPU receives an equal subset of the parameter gradients (via a reduce-scatter).
 * Each GPU processes gradients in groups.
 Each group has a "nice" number of parameters, e.g. $8$ or a power  of $2$, which is important for underlying kernels.
 * The groups are handled concurrently so that gradients are being communicated across GPUs while other gradients are being processed inside the GPUs.

-For additional information I direct you to Larry Dial's blog post [^larry2025a] and the Modded NanoGPT repo [^moddednanogpt].
+For additional information I direct you to Larry Dial's blog post [^larry2025a] and the Modded NanoGPT repo.

 [^byron]: [Xu 2025](https://github.com/KellerJordan/modded-nanogpt/pull/109) *Modded NanoGPT PR#109 (Triton kernels for symmetric matmul)*.
 Also part of the [Dion](https://github.com/microsoft/dion) repository.

-## (6) Implementation Notes
+## (6) Conclusion

-[^jordan24a]: [Keller Jordan 2025](https://x.com/kellerjordan0/status/1890178773586489716) *The reason I didn't write a proper arxiv paper for Muon is because I simply don't think there's any relationship between the ability to publish a paper with lots of good-looking results about a new optimizer, and whether that optimizer actually works.
-I only trust speedruns.*

 I hope this post is broadly useful for pretraining with Muon.
 I want to highlight some important considerations for the Modded NanoGPT recipe:
 - The model is very small (<124M active params) and has a unique architecture.